SPLENDIDLY STYLISH POMEROL WHICH RESPECTS ITS SOIL

 2013 BOURGNEUF 87p

 Tasted three times - last time in April 2016.
 Consistent notes.
 Mineral, fine acidity, black and red fruit, fresh and lively, precise winemaking.
 Lighter than 2012 and a bit short on the palate.
 After bottling, there's little to be excited about.
 Light, charming, round and short on palate.
-Quick consumption.
+Quick consumption recommended.

 2012 BOURGNEUF 92p